GPT-3 Content and The Future of Content Marketing

 Can Content Marketing Professionals Save Money With GPT-3 Content?

-OpenAI will let anyone use its API to access GPT-3—although the company currently has a long waiting list.
+OpenAI will let anyone use its API to access GPT-3—although the company currently has a long waiting list .
 AI has an incredibly low price for those who manage to connect with the company.
-Near the end of 2020, OpenAI announced that it would charge $100 per month for Create memberships and $400 per month for Build members.
+Some time ago, OpenAI announced that it would charge $100 per month for Create memberships and $400 per month for Build members.

 The Create membership includes: